yukkoj/skincare-rag/readme.md

 ## System Architecture

-The pipeline follows a sophisticated data-flow process to ensure accuracy and relevance:
+The pipeline follows a data-flow process to ensure accuracy and relevance:

 ## Setup & Installation